tgbugs/docs.sparc.science/pages/data_submission/dat_core_user_accounts.md

 ## SPARC Slack
 All SPARC investigators can join the [SPARC Slack](https://nih-sparc.slack.com).
 SPARC uses Slack to foster collaboration and communication between investigators within the SPARC program.
 If you are interested in joining the Slack account, send a message to Leonardo Guercio from the DAT-Core (support@blackfynn.com).

-## SPARC TalentLMS
+## SPARC Datathon 2018 TalentLMS
-SPARC is using [TalentLMS](https://datathon-learnwithsparc.talentlms.com/) for documentation, tutorials and resources related to SPARC meetings.
-Please contact Susan Tappan from MBF Bioscience (susan@mbfbioscience.com) for more information.
+SPARC used [TalentLMS](https://datathon-learnwithsparc.talentlms.com/) for documentation, tutorials and resources for the 2018 Datathon meeting.
+Following the meeting the material has been consolidated into a single "course" which can be accessed with the credentials:
+* **user name:** sparc
+* **password:** sparc2
+Please contact the mapcore-support channel on [SPARC Slack](https://nih-sparc.slack.com) for further information or assistance.

 ## Airtable
 Airtable will be used to provide contact information for SPARC investigators and to define Teams on the Blackfynn platform (see above).
 The SPARC Airtable can be accessed [here](https://airtable.com/tblFGEvUoTbbG6tJy/viwWBpydzfYQsvNFz).
 Please contact Charles Horn at the University of Pittsburgh (chorn@pitt.edu) for more information.